Photo: Tony Carrick for Bob Vila

 Q. What can you make on a charcoal grill?

-You can grab your grill tongs and make burgers, hot dogs, sausage, steak, roast, chicken, turkey, kabobs, mushrooms, onions, and many more items.
+You can grab your grill tongs and make burgers, hot dogs, sausages, steaks, roasts, chicken, turkey, kabobs, mushrooms, onions, and many more items.

 Q. How often do you need to clean a charcoal grill?

-Deep clean your grill at least once every two months using a grill cleaner.
+Deep clean your grill at least once every 2 months using a grill cleaner.
 You should also clean food debris from the cooking surface with a grill brush before you cook.